Ficus hispida

-Ficus hispida also known as the opposite leaf Fig is a small but well distributed species of tropical fig tree.
-It is dioecious, with male and female flowers on separate individuals.
+Ficus hispida, also known as the opposite leaf Fig, is a small tree in the family Moraceae, with a distribution ranging from India and southern China southwards to northern Australia.
+It is morphologically gynodioecious, but functionally dioecious.
+Male trees are hermaphrodites with both staminate flowers that produce pollen and pistillate flowers that produce almost no seeds but can form galls containing pollinator wasp larvae.
+Female trees have pistillate flowers that do produce seeds but are inhospitable to pollinator wasp larvae.

 It occurs in many parts of Asia and as far south east as Australia.
 There is a large variety of local common names.
 Like a number of ficus, the leaves are sandpapery to touch.
 An unusual feature is the figs which hang on long stems.

 Species associated with Ficus hispida

 In Australia the fruit are eaten by cassowaries and double-eyed fig parrots.
 Phayre's leaf monkey feeds on the leaves as do the larvae of the moth Melanocercops ficuvorella.
-The fig wasp Apocrypta bakeri has F. hispida as its host, where it parasitizes the other fig wasp Ceratosolen solmsi.
+The fig wasp Apocrypta bakeri has F. hispida as its host, where it parasitizes the pollinator fig wasp Ceratosolen solmsi.
 The yet unnamed nematode species Caenorhabditis sp.
 35 has been found in Aceh, Indonesia, associated with the tree.
-Caterpillars of the moth species Asota caricae have been recorded eating F. hispida, the caterpillars skeletonise the leaves.